Send your enquiry.

 Therefore, a sexual purpose or sexual gratification does not need to be proved.

 Sexual assault is a complicated area of law, as shown in this case where the trial judge got it wrong.
-That is why if you have been accused of sexual assault, you must have an experienced criminal defence lawyer on your side.
+That is why if you have been falsely accused of sexual assault, you must have an experienced sexual assault solicitors on your side.
 At Ashmans Solicitors, we know how to build a robust defence and will help you to clear your name of all charges.
-Read why some jurors don’t believe in the evidence presented.

 Call us on 0333 009 6275.
 We are available 24 hours a day, 7 days a week.